jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 design them in a highly optimized manner for a very specific set of requirements, use cases and context.
-While this is necessary in certain cases (e.g. constrained nodes with limits on processing capacity or long lived battery powered devices), there are certainly cases where such optimized equipment is not absolutely required.
-Most infrastucture network nodes on the Internet utilize only a fraction of their design capacity most of the time.
+While this is necessary in certain cases (e.g. constrained nodes with limits on processing capacity or long-lived battery powered devices), there are certainly cases where such optimized equipment is not absolutely required.
+Most infrastructure network nodes on the Internet utilize only a fraction of their design capacity most of the time.

 Designing the equipment with an eye on longevity comes with a set of